As a content marketer, one of your priorities is to help your readers and search engine crawlers better understand the information on each web page.

 Google never reveals the exact details of its search algorithm to anyone.

-But what we do know is that content and links signals stand at the very top of the search ranking factors.
-This is revealed by Andrey Lipattsev, a senior search quality strategy at Google, in a question-and-answer section.
+But we know that content and link signals stand at the top of the search ranking factors.
+In a question-and-answer section, Andrey Lipattsev, a senior search quality strategy at Google, reveals this.

 Based on research by hundreds of SEO firms.
 Agencies.
 Experts.
 Marketers and observations from different reputable sources.